Faraday Future signs Velodyne as exclusive lidar supplier for luxury EV

-Autos & TransportationFaraday Future signs Velodyne as exclusive lidar supplier for luxury EV

-Faraday Future has selected Velodyne Lidar Inc (VLDR.O) as an exclusive supplier for its flagship luxury electric car FF 91, which is due to be launched next year, the sensor maker said on Thursday.
+(Reuters) - Faraday Future has selected Velodyne Lidar Inc as an exclusive supplier for its flagship luxury electric car FF 91, which is due to be launched next year, the sensor maker said on Thursday.

 Lidar, which stands for light detection and ranging, is a remote sensing system that generates a three-dimensional map of the road ahead for vehicles and also helps with applications such as augmented reality in smart devices.